 As a global community, we have overcome devastating events like this before, and this too shall pass.
 The coronavirus outbreak in China has led to significant experimentation with many emerging technologies, including drones, which is exciting for our industry.
 While these innovations are still in their earliest phases, we can begin to draw some lessons that can be useful once COVID-19 is a thing of the past.

 Drones are pushing along the delivery of healthcare and consumer delivery industries and playing a key role in managing the COVID-19 outbreak.
 Every day, we are learning lessons from the necessity of real world practices that inevitably will be incorporated into regulatory frameworks country by country moving forward.
 As this happens, we may just begin to realise the potential of drone technology globally.

-As world continues its evolution battling COVID-19, these lessons will reshape our world view, create new jobs, and position us better to fight something like this in the future.
+As the world continues its evolution while battling COVID-19, these lessons will reshape our worldview, create new jobs, and position us better to fight something like this in the future.

 The UAV Training Australia Team